mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

-This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from multiple service providers such as OpenAI, LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI and Groq AI.
+This script acts as a wrapper for ChatGPT, DALL-E, Whisper, and TTS endpoints from multiple service providers such as OpenAI, LocalAI, Ollama, Anthropic, Mistral AI, GoogleAI, Groq AI, and GitHub Models.

 With no options set, complete INPUT in single-turn mode of the native chat completion.